How Long You Should Keep Tax Returns

 You might also want to keep any documents about real estate, business assets, stocks, bonds, or other assets you own for as long as you own them, then for another three years or longer after the asset is sold, depending on your state.
 You'll need these records for calculating cost basis and gain or loss for any capital gains tax.

 Keep copies of all documentation relating to your health care coverage and that of your dependents as well.
 There's no longer a tax penalty for not maintaining coverage, but all other requirements of the Affordable Care Act are still alive and well.

 Make these final checks before you begin tossing out old tax and financial documents:

-- Check your Social Security statement and compare your earnings to the information on your W2s and tax returns.
-If you haven't received a Social Security statement lately, you can request one from for the Social Security Administration.
-Every so often, the income from your W2 or self-employment income from your tax return won't show up on your Social Security Statement.
+- Check your Social Security statement and compare your earnings to the information on your W-2s and tax returns.
+You can request one from for the Social Security Administration if you haven't received a Social Security statement lately.
+Every so often, the income from your W-2 or self-employment income from your tax return won't show up on your Social Security statement.
 The SSA has procedures in place to help you correct any errors you might find.

 - Check the date you filed your tax return.
 Make sure that it's been at least three years after the tax return was filed before you discard it.